grafana/tempo/docs/tempo/website/configuration/_index.md

 # Configuration

 This section explains the configuration options for Tempo as well as the details of what they impact.
+It includes:

   - [Authentication/Server](#authenticationserver)
   - [Distributor](#distributor)